jakatz87/Election_Analysis/README.md

 - Software: Python 3.7.6, Visual Studio Code

 ## Process
-For this project we had to load, read, and write to a CSV file with:
+For this project I had to load, read, and write to a CSV file with:

 ```
 import csv